-- b. ascertain the current policy and procedures for investigating allegations by an inmate of sexual assault and sexual misconduct against correctional police officers, other staff members, contractors, and volunteers, including, but not limited to: - (1) the current means of reporting allegations of sexual misconduct, including complaints made via existing hotlines, and whether the allegations should be reported to a neutral third party that is not an employee of the DOC; - (2) the parameters governing the investigation of a complaint and how it is determined if an allegation is substantiated or unsubstantiated and whether the Special Investigations Division of the DOC can fairly and impartially conduct these investigations; - (3) whether the inmates' due process rights are being protected during the investigation; - (4) how the facility prevents retaliation by a DOC employee against whom there is an allegation of sexual misconduct or other criminal act and whether the employee is or should be suspended, either with or without pay, pending the completion of an investigation; and - (5) whether an inmate is receiving adequate services to deal with the trauma resulting from the sexual misconduct or other criminal act of the staff; - c. explore the feasibility of increasing the female to male staff ratio in the facility and determine if the current policy governing cross gender searches and surveillance should include further protections for female inmates; - d. consider whether it would be appropriate to establish a citizen oversight board to monitor the facility; - e. research the availability of additional training and technical assistance from the PREA Research Center; and - f. study any other issue it deems relevant to enhance the safety and security of the inmates in the facility.
+- 1 either with or without pay, pending the completion of an 2 investigation; and - (5) whether an inmate is receiving adequate services to deal with the trauma resulting from the sexual misconduct or other criminal act of the staff; - c. explore the feasibility of increasing the female to male staff ratio in Edna Mahan and determine if the current policy governing cross gender searches and surveillance should include further protections for female inmates; - d. consider whether it would be appropriate to establish a citizen oversight board to monitor a facility; - e. research the availability of additional training and technical assistance from the PREA Research Center; - f. consider issues concerning the sexual victimization of inmates by correctional police officers, employees, contractors, and volunteers in this State's correctional facilities for males; and - g. study any other issue it deems relevant to enhance the safety and security of the inmates in State correctional facilities.

-35 36 4.
-The commission shall prepare and submit to the Governor 37 and to the Legislature pursuant to section 2 of P.L.1991, c.164 and to the Legislature pursuant to section 2 of P.L.1991, c.164 (C.52:14-19.1) a preliminary report of its findings and
+4. The commission shall prepare and submit to the Governor and to the Legislature pursuant to section 2 of P.L.1991, c.164 (C.52:14-19.1) a preliminary report of its findings and recommendations no later than six months after the organizational meeting of the commission, and a final report, including legislative proposals, no later than one year after the organizational meeting.
+The commission shall expire upon submission of the final report, unless it deems further deliberations are necessary, in which case it may be extended for two subsequent periods of six months.

-- recommendations no later than six months after the organizational meeting of the commission, and a final report, including legislative - 41 proposals, no later than one year after the organizational meeting. - 42 The commission shall expire upon submission of the final report, - unless it deems further deliberations are necessary, in which case it - 44 may be extended for two subsequent periods of six months. - 5.
-This joint resolution shall take effect immediately.
+5. This joint resolution shall take effect immediately.